-China says US ally seeks to ‘permanently occupy’ disputed island
+China claims US ally seeks to ‘permanently occupy’ disputed island

-China has said the Philippines was to blame for a recent spat near the disputed Ren’ai Jiao atoll, which saw a Chinese military vessel unleash water cannons against two of Manila’s supply ships.
+China has said the Philippines was to blame for a recent spat near the disputed Ren’ai Jiao atoll, which saw a Chinese military vessel unleash water cannons against two of Manilla's supply ships.
 Both countries claim the island is part of their sovereign territory.

-The Chinese Foreign Ministry weighed in on the encounter on Tuesday, days after Philippine officials said Beijing carried out “aggressive maneuvers” against a pair of ships attempting to bring supplies to the contested atoll in the South China Sea.
+The Chinese Foreign Ministry weighed in on the encounter on Tuesday, days after Philippines officials said Beijing carried out “aggressive maneuvers” against a pair of ships attempting to bring supplies to the contested atoll in the South China Sea.

-The ministry stressed that Ren’ai Jiao – known to Manila as the Second Thomas Shoal – is part of China, also noting that a Philippine military vessel has been “illegally” grounded on the island for decades despite vows to remove the purposely marooned ship.
+The ministry stated that Ren’ai Jiao – known to Manila as the Second Thomas Shoal – is part of China, also noting that a Philippines military vessel has been “illegally” grounded on the island for decades despite vows to remove the purposely marooned ship.

 “Twenty-four years have passed and instead of towing it away, the Philippines has sought to repair and reinforce it on a large scale in order to permanently occupy Ren’ai Jiao,” a ministry spokesman said in a statement, adding that the project “gravely violates international law.”